-As a personal fitness coach, I recommend that most of my clients take pre-workouts and free testosterone boosters if their T-levels are low.
+As a certified personal trainer, I recommend that most of my clients take pre-workouts and free testosterone boosters if their T-levels are low.
 But I generally advise them to take these as separate supplements.

 The main reason is that this approach gives you more control.
 But when some friends of mine started talking about a product that seemed to do a good job of combining both, I had to do more research.